-Embassy website for information about opening hours and temporary closures that may affect service provision.
+Australian Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the above mission, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the above mission in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 Some areas of Ethiopia are experiencing severe drought after four years of below average rainfall.
 Local services and the availability of water and basic food may be affected.
-An increase in disease has also been reported.
+An increase in disease has been reported.